To book James Bilefield please contact your JLA Agent.

 James Bilefield has built a series of high-growth, global digital and multichannel businesses as an entrepreneur and executive (including with Skype, Condé Nast, Yahoo!, OpenX, and UpMyStreet), non-executive chairman and board director (with Ticketscript, Farfetch, Vestiaire Collective) and advisor/investor (Seedcamp, Roli, Polar).

-Serving as President of the digital division of Condé Nast International, James led the multimedia transformation of iconic brands such as Vogue, GQ, Wired and Vanity Fair across 27 markets outside the USA.
-He also led Series C round investments in e-commerce leaders Farfetch and Vestiaire Collective, whose boards he joined as part of those transactions.
+Serving as President of the digital division of Condé Nast International, James led the multimedia transformation of brands such as Vogue, GQ, Wired and Vanity Fair across 27 markets outside the USA.
+In doing so he frequently balanced the heritage and culture of traditional print titles with the demands on a digital, interactive future.

 James was also CEO of OpenX, the world’s leading digital and mobile advertising platform, serving billions of ads daily across more than a hundred countries.
 He joined OpenX from Skype, where he served as part of the founding management team as its first Vice President to run the global Business Development team.
-Following the $4.1bn sale of the company to eBay Inc., he took responsibility for Skype's activities and performance across Europe, its largest region.
+Following the $4billion sale of the company to eBay he took responsibility for Skype's activities and performance across Europe.
+He also went on to lead Series C round investments in e-commerce leaders Farfetch and Vestiaire Collective, whose boards he joined as part of those transactions.

 © Copyright 2021 JLA.
 All rights reserved.

 JLA Speakers Breakfast